Rules and regulations

 (b) two CWMU representatives;

 (d) one at-large public representative;

 (e) one elected official; and

-(f) one Regional Advisory Committee chairperson or Regional Advisory Committee member .
+(f) one Regional Advisory Council chairperson or Regional Advisory Council member .

 (3) The committee shall be chaired by the Wildlife Section Chief, who shall be a non-voting member.